Ginetta Sagan: Involvement with Amnesty International

 Though Amnesty International (AI) had a growing reputation in the UK, at this time, the organization was still in largely unknown in the US.
 Only eighteen chapters of AI USA had been formed by 1968, all of them in the eastern US, totaling less than a thousand members.
 Sagan had been involved in the organization in Washington, D.C., and when she arrived in Atherton, she founded the US's 19th chapter, holding its meetings in her living room.
 The chapter later grew into AI USA's first west coast regional office.

 In 1971, Sagan organized a concert with singer Joan Baez, one of her Atherton neighbors, in order to raise money for Greek political prisoners; the concert drew more than 10,000 people.
 In her memoirs, Baez described Sagan during the period as having "the gifts of an active mind, a love of life and beauty, an unquashable spirit, and a faith in people very much like that of Anne Frank."
 In the three years that followed, Sagan traveled throughout the American West, founding 75 more AI chapters.
 By 1978, AI USA's membership had increased to 70,000, more than 100 times that of a decade before.
 An AI spokesman later attributed Sagan with doing more than anyone to establish Amnesty International in the US, adding that "I think she has probably organized more people than anyone else in the human rights movement globally".
 She also founded the organization's first newsletter, Matchbox, in 1973.

 Sagan became a figure of controversy from the right and later from the left in the 1970s when she and Baez shifted their focus from protesting abuses by American forces in the Vietnam War to protesting the abuses of North Vietnamese reeducation camps following the war.
-A colleague remembers fellow anti-war activists being "furious" that Sagan would criticize the new Vietnamese communist regime in the same terms she had criticized the US Armed Forces, and Sagan later recalled accusations that she was a fascist or undercover CIA operative.
+A colleague remembers fellow anti-war activists being "furious" that Sagan would criticize the new Vietnamese communist regime as strongly as she had criticized the US Armed Forces, and Sagan later recalled accusations that she was a fascist or undercover CIA operative.
 Over the next decade, she also advocated on behalf of prisoners in Chile, the USSR, Poland, and Greece.
 She served on the AI USA National Board of Directors from 1983 to 1987.
 In 1994, she was elected the organization's Honorary Chair of the Board.

 In addition to her work with Amnesty International, Sagan founded the Aurora Foundation, which investigates and publicizes incidents of human rights abuses.